What Happens to Debt When you Die?

 Do your debts die with you?

-Are credit card debts, loans, mortgages and other financial liabilities cancelled on death?
+Are credit card debts, personal loans, unsecured debts, mortgages and other outstanding debts cancelled on death?
 The short answer is ‘no’ – but you can be reassured that your loved ones will not have to pay off your debts out of their own pockets when you die.

 At Osbornes Law, it is a common misconception among clients that a person’s debts die with them.
 On death, your debts become the responsibility of the executors who will be dealing with the estate.
 Those debts must be taken into account when the executors value the estate.